Zero Waste Shops in the United States and Guide to Shopping Unpackaged

 Cold Climate ResourcesEnvironmentFood and DietResource ConservationSustainable LivingTips and How To'sTop Recommended ResourcesZero Waste

-Zero Waste Shops are opening up all over the USA!
+Zero Waste Shops are opening up all over the USA

 A majority of food at grocery stores today is wrapped in plastic packaging.
 Millions of people are waking up to the toll this is taking on our earth, our fellow species and our society as a whole.
 Some of those people have been inspired enough to open shops that are dedicated to offering food with no plastic packaging at all.
 These shops have hundreds of unpackaged foods to choose from – legumes, flours, dried fruits, nuts, teas, herbs, spices, coffees, pasta and more.
 They often also carry liquids such as oils, vinegar, wine, condiments and kombucha as well as machines to grind your own almond butter and peanut butter.
 Many offer nonfood items including personal hygiene items and cleaning products such as soap and laundry detergent.
 Also, they carry many tools to help people live zero waste whether at home, work, school or on the go.